10 common questions about CGMs and glucose biosensors answered

 Inside Levels

-9. How long should I wear a CGM?
+9. How long should I wear a glucose biosensor?

-CGMs last 10 to 14 days and most Levels members buy a month’s worth when they join.
+These devices typically last 10 to 14 days and Levels members buy a month’s worth at a time.
 We’ve found that the first month can offer significant learning.
 A typical first month may look like this:

 - Week 1: Let the device calibrate (which can take a couple of days) and get accustomed to logging foods and watching the subsequent reaction.